Head and Neck Fellowship

-The Otolaryngology—Head and Neck Surgery team at IU School of Medicine offers a one-year clinical head and neck oncology and reconstructive surgery fellowship.
+The Otolaryngology—Head and Neck Surgery Division at IU School of Medicine offers a one-year clinical head and neck oncology and reconstructive surgery fellowship.
 This multidisciplinary experience is designed to prepare trainees for a career in academic head and neck surgery.

-Fellows gain exposure to techniques involved in advanced ablative and endocrine procedures, open and endoscopic skull base surgery, head and neck reconstruction including a large volume of free tissue transfers as well as transoral approaches to throat malignancies (both CO2 laser and transoral robotic surgery).
+Fellows gain exposure to techniques involved in advanced ablative and endocrine procedures, open and endoscopic skull base surgery, and head and neck reconstruction.
+This includes a large volume of free tissue transfers as well as transoral approaches to throat malignancies (both CO2 laser and transoral robotic surgery).
 Fellows also have opportunity to get hands-on exposure to the medical and radiation oncology care of head and neck cancer patients.

 Head and neck fellows are involved in all major head and neck surgical cases.
 They assist in the training of senior residents in moderately complex head and neck procedures, while serving as the primary surgeon/first assistant for free flap harvests and most components of head and neck reconstructive procedures.
 Each week, fellows lead their own outpatient clinic for a half to one full day, where they see patients with general otolaryngology and head and neck disorders.
 They are also be provided a half to one full day per week to schedule their own operative procedures from this practice.
 At any time, the fellow may approach other staff from the institution to assist with or provide surgical backup for the procedures.
 Fellows also assist with staffing of inpatient consults at IU Health University Hospital.

 The resident team, headed by the chief resident, has primary responsibility of day-to-day patient care, however, fellows are asked to actively follow all major head and neck patients and oversee their care with additional attending supervision.